fuzzylabs/matcha/docs/index.md

-`matcha` is a tool for efficiently and effectively provisioning MLOps environments to the cloud.
+`matcha` is a tool for provisioning MLOps environments to the cloud.

 ## Why do you need `matcha`?